Required minimum distributions (RMDs)

-- At age 70½, federal law requires you to withdraw a minimum amount from most retirement savings accounts.
+- At age 70½, federal law requires you to withdraw a minimum amount from most retirement savings accounts on an annual basis.

 - You must withdraw from each plan type that is subject to RMDs.